theletterd/resume/resume.md

 ### Engineering Manager, Yelp Waitlist (Dec 2018 - Present)

 - Managed a distributed team of of 10-13 engineers, across 3 timezones and 4 locations.
-- The team focused on improving wait-time estimates for diners, and adding functionality to the iOS Host app used by restaurants to manage their waitlist.
+- The team focused on improving wait-time estimates for diners, adding functionality to the iOS Host app used by restaurants to manage their waitlist, and building functionality for, and supporting, the user-facing teams in the wider Restaurants org.
 - Drove long-running architectural projects to clean up and retire crufty systems, and migrate other systems to more company-standard tech.

 ### Engineering Manager, Food Order Discovery (July 2017 - Dec 2018)